 What are you working on at the moment?

 I’ve got a few projects on the go!
-I’m working on a dystopian science fiction novel series, a non-fiction social commentary, as well as university assignments – I am studying for a BA at the University of Auckland, majoring in English.
+I’m working on a dystopian science fiction novel series, a non-fiction social commentary, as well as university assignments – I am studying for a BA in Creative Writing at the Auckland University of Technology.
 I also have ideas for a second novel series as well as more non-fiction projects…

 What are your writing aspirations?